 The Environment Protection Authority (EPA) Victoria approved the works approval application in February 2020.

-The Urban Design Strategy (PDF, 27.2 MB) for the North East Link Project received approval from the Minister for Planning on 23 March 2020.
+The Urban Design Strategy for North East Link received approval from the Minister for Planning on 23 March 2020.

 Read more about key state approval documents.

 Separate to the EES process, a Cultural Heritage Management Plan was prepared to assess the potential impacts to Aboriginal cultural heritage and manage how that heritage can be best protected.

 To identify Aboriginal heritage in the project area, investigations were done together with Aboriginal Victoria and Traditional Owners Groups, including the Registered Aboriginal Party, the Wurundjeri Woi-wurrung Cultural Heritage Aboriginal Corporation.

 The Cultural Heritage Management Plan for North East Link was approved by the Wurundjeri Woi-wurrung Cultural Heritage Aboriginal Corporation and Aboriginal Victoria on 17 February 2020.